 Ethics officers seem to agree that, whatever other reporting relationships exist, the ethics officer should have a direct reporting relationship to the CEO.
-They are particularly concerned about the ethics function being "stuck" under law, human resources, audit, or finance, where it would be just another part of the "silo mentality" that still exists in many organizations.
+They were particularly concerned about the ethics function being "stuck" under law, human resources, audit, or finance, where it would be just another part of the "silo mentality" that still exists in many organizations.
 Ethics would then be perceived as audit's job or HR's job rather than as part of the total culture.
-For example, it was common at one time (and still is in some companies) to have the ethics office report to the general counsel (legal department).
-In a survey conducted among compliance professionals, 88 percent said that this was not a good arrangement.
-12 The person who leads the ethics office is in a much better position to "press the envelope" if he or she reports directly to the CEO.
-(If the CEO is the ethics problem, then a reporting line to the audit committee of the board is essential.)
+The person who leads the ethics office is in a much better position to "press the envelope" if he or she reports directly to the CEO.
+In fact, as with USAA, the best situation is likely when the CEO thinks those letters stand for the "chief ethics officer" as well as chief executive officer.
+In that situation the CEO, with assistance from other individuals, takes responsibility for managing ethics.